eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/writerFiltering.rst

 Filtering will otherwise be performed by the DataReader.

 - The DataWriter has infinite liveliness.
 See |LivelinessQosPolicy|.
-- Communication with the DataReader is neither intra-process nor data-sharing.
+- Communication with the DataReader is neither :ref:`intra-process <intraprocess-delivery>` nor :ref:`data-sharing <datasharing-delivery>`.
-- The DataReader is not using multicast.
+- The DataReader is not using :ref:`multicast <transport_disableMulticast>`.
 - The DataWriter is filtering for no more DataReaders than the maximum value set on
   |WriterResourceLimitsQos::reader_filters_allocation-api|.

-  - There is a resource-limit policy on |DataWriterQos| that controls the allocation behavior of writer-side filtering resources.
+  - There is a :ref:`resource-limit policy <writerresourcelimitsqos>` on |DataWriterQos| that controls the allocation behavior of writer-side filtering resources.
     Setting a maximum value of 0 disables filter evaluation on the writer side.
     A maximum value of 32 (the default value) means the writer will perform filter evaluation for up to 32 readers.
-  - If the DataWriter is evaluating filters for *writer_resource_limits.reader_filters_allocation.maximum* DataReaders, and a new filtered DataReader is created, then the filter for the newly created DataReader will be evaluated on the reader side.
+  - If the DataWriter is evaluating filters for ``writer_resource_limits.reader_filters_allocation.maximum`` DataReaders, and a new filtered DataReader is created, then the filter for the newly created DataReader will be evaluated on the reader side.